-good representation of that described by Hata propagation model.
-Fig.3 shows the Spline interpolation and the theoretical and experimental plots showing good agreement.
+Hata propagation model, Fig.3 shows the theoretical, experimental and cubic regression plots showing good agreement.

-Fig. 3: path loss versus distance for Experimental, Theoretical and Spline Interpolated data points
+Fig. 3: path loss versus distance for Experimental, Theoretical and Cubic Regression data points

 By calculating the MSE for the second cell, it was found to be (3.2058dB) which is acceptable [6].
-Therefore, the modified Hata's open area equation (13) was verified in order to be applicable in other open areas in Oman.
+Therefore, the modified Hata's open area equation (13) was re-verified in order to be applicable in other open areas in Oman.